-It will focus on the violin and the famous Classical instrument making community in Cremona, Italy between 1550 and 1750.
-During this period a handful of highly skilled Cremonese families, among them the Amatis, Guarneris, Rugeris and Antonio Stradivari with his sons, created an array of bowed string instruments.
-Their methods and understanding of proportions and materials have set the precedent for all subsequent instrument makers, up to and including the current generation of luthiers.
+Barbara will focus specifically on the violin and the famous classical instrument-making community which thrived in Cremona, Italy, between 1550 and 1750.
+During this period, a handful of highly skilled families, amongst them the Amatis, Guarneris, Rugeris and Stradivaris, created an array of mainly bowed string instruments.
+Their designs, materials and methods have set the precedent for subsequent instrument makers and still offer reference and inspiration to the current generation of luthiers.

 The talk will be supported by images, photos and a demonstrations of both baroque and modern styles of playing by an Academy student.